 The Plan also includes details of how savings of £29m will be made.
 This includes:

 Under the proposals, the Brigade would maintain its existing London-wide attendance target of getting a first fire engine to an emergency within an average six minutes and the second fire engine, if needed, within eight minutes.
 This is amongst the fastest target response time of any emergency service in the country and almost twice as fast as some other fire brigades.
 The full detail of the proposals can be found in the Plan in the links to the right of this page.

-The modelled impacts of the changes to the agreed plan on first and second appliance attendance times at ward level are available here.
+The modelled impacts of the changes to the agreed plan on first and second appliance attendance times at ward level are available to view here.

 The Plan was subject to a fifteen week public consultation, which ended on the 17 June 2013.